REAL 24 Hour Trading Volume Tops $282,110.00 (REAL)

-REAL (CURRENCY:REAL) traded flat against the US dollar during the 1 day period ending at 12:00 PM E.T. on March 13th.
-One REAL coin can now be bought for $0.20 or 0.00000395 BTC on exchanges.
-REAL has a total market capitalization of $1.97 million and approximately $282,110.00 worth of REAL was traded on exchanges in the last day.
-In the last week, REAL has traded flat against the US dollar.
+REAL (CURRENCY:REAL) traded flat against the U.S. dollar during the 24 hour period ending at 11:00 AM E.T. on March 14th.
+One REAL coin can currently be purchased for $0.20 or 0.00000395 BTC on cryptocurrency exchanges.
+Over the last seven days, REAL has traded flat against the U.S. dollar.
+REAL has a total market capitalization of $1.97 million and approximately $282,110.00 worth of REAL was traded on exchanges in the last 24 hours.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.